 The controller is accessed through either 8- or 16-bit ports.
 There are 8 registers which can be memory mapped into the usual address space.
 Each register is 16 bits.
-For embedded system applications, those registered are accessed directly by the microcontroller.
+For embedded system applications, those registered are accessed directly by the microcontroller, see table 15.